Lamont Dozier: Early years and career as songwriter and record producer

-Performer
+Career as a recording and performing artist

-Dozier went on to record a number of albums as a performer in his own right, also writing much of the material.
-The 1977 album, Peddlin' Music on the Side (Warner Bros.
+Dozier went on to record a number of albums as a performing artist in his own right, also writing much of the material.
+The 1973 LP Out Here On My Own (by Probe Records) featured the single "Fish Ain't Bitin'" (no. 4 R&B, no. 26 Pop).
+The 1977 album Peddlin' Music on the Side (for Warner Bros.
 Records) contained "Going Back to My Roots", which was later recorded by Odyssey.
-The earlier Black Bach (ABC Records) featured the single "Fish Ain't Bitin (#4 R&B, No. 26 pop).

-He had his biggest hit with 1974's "Trying to Hold on to My Woman" (ABC), which reached No. 15 on the pop chart and No. 4 on the R&B chart.
+He had his biggest hit in 1974 with "Trying to Hold on to My Woman" (through ABC Records), which reached no. 15 on the Pop chart and no. 4 on the R&B charts.
 For the second season of the TV sitcom That's My Mama (ABC, 1975), Dozier wrote and sang the theme song, replacing the first season's instrumental only theme music.
-In 1981, he scored a beach music hit with "Cool Me Out" and also in that year released the single "Shout About It" from his LP Lamont.
+In 1981, he scored a beach music hit with "Cool Me Out" and also in that year released the single "Shout About It" from his Lamont LP.
 This track had considerable airplay on UK soul radio stations as well as being promoted by UK DJ Robbie Vincent in the early 1980s to a British audience.